Managing Resources with Project Server 2016 / Project Online

 After this course, you will:

-- Be aware of the four main areas of resource management: Resource Allocation, Resource Capacity Planning, Resource Usage Optimization and Resource Leveling
+- Be aware of the main areas of resource management: Resource Capacity Planning, Resource Demand Management, Resource Balancing, Resource Allocation, Resource Usage Optimization, and Workload Leveling

 - Know business processes for allocating resources in a pure functional organization, matrix or pure project organization

-- Be able to determine a target resource capacity for the longer term (Resource Capacity Planning) or level the workloads within the capacity (Resource Leveling)
+- Be able to determine a target resource capacity for the longer term (Resource Capacity Planning) or adjust the demand for resources to stay within their capacity (Demand Management / Workload Leveling)

 - Be able to monitor resource workloads and resolve over-allocations (Resource Leveling) in an enterprise resource pool

-- Be able to optimize the resource usage on the short term by optimizing the use of critical resources or by resource substitution
+- Be able to optimize the resource usage on the short term by optimizing the use of critical resources or by substituting resources

-- Know how to monitor and manage administrative hours and maintenance hours
+- Know how to collect and monitor administrative and maintenance hours

 - Be able to capture individual resource vacations in the enterprise resource pool

-- Resource Capacity Planning: determining by role the right number of resources for the organization
+- Resource Capacity Planning: Determining the right number of resources by role for the organization to address fluctuating demand on the long term

-- Resource Usage Optimization: balancing the workload across the resources
+- Resource Usage Optimization: Maximizing the workload of resources within their capacity on the short term

 - Making an inventory of the human resources of your organization: